 4. Takaoka Daibutsu

-Takaoka Daibutsu fascinates visitors with the handsome appearance.
-It is located in Daibutsu-ji Temple which is about 10 minutes walk from JR Takaoka station in Toyama prefecture.
+Takaoka Daibutsu fascinates visitors with its handsome appearance.
+It is located in Daibutsu-ji Temple which is about 10 minute’s walk from JR Takaoka station in Toyama prefecture.
 Along with Nara Daibutsu and Kamakura Daibutsu, it is claimed as one of the three greatest Buddha statues in Japan.
-The history dates back about 800 years ago, when the original one was built by Minamotono Yoshikatsu.
-It has been repeatedly reconstructed because of serious damages by fire over centuries.
+The history dates back about 800 years ago when the original one was built by Minamoto no Yoshikatsu.
+It has been repeatedly reconstructed because of serious damage by fire over centuries.
 The current construction was started in 1907, and it took 26 years to finally complete the beautiful statue.
 Inside the statue, you will discover impressive Buddhism paintings and the head of the previous statue preserved in a good condition!

 6am – 6pm